How can I lower my car loan rates?

 For those who don’t wish to refinance, they can still try to plead with their current lender.
 A borrower’s original lender set their car loan rate and, consequently, can adjust it after-the-fact (if willing, of course).
 Lenders typically have requirements that must be met in order to reduce an already-assigned interest rate.
 Some of those requirements might include proving unexpected financial hardship and providing notice of competing lenders’ interest rate offers.

 Timing can also play an important role for borrowers seeking to lower their car loan rates.
-Sometimes the best time to negotiate for a lower car loan rate is when the government lowers interest rates.
+Sometimes the best time to negotiate for a lower auto loan rate is when the government lowers interest rates.

 As with almost any refinancing, borrowers should be on the lookout for exorbitant fees.
 These are a clear sign of fraudulent and unethical lenders.
 Even if borrowers have bad credit, they should be cautious about predatory lenders taking advantage of their potential desperation.